An internship is more valuable than you think. Apart from the work experience you get, it can also land you a job. Here's some advice to get started.

 - Supervision and mentoring: you are given guidance to help you carry out your job effectively.

 - Feedback: you are given feedback that can help you improve professionally.

 When you are out looking for an internship opportunity search for these elements and ask other interns and professors to help you choose the best one for you.
-RateMyPlacement’s report on the Top 100 Undergraduate Employers provides a list of the best employers hiring interns for the year 2016-2017 based on reviews that were written by students on the site.

 If you are based in the UK, I would suggest starting your search from London.
 As one of the biggest capitals in the world, London offers a range of internship opportunities.
-Popular companies such as Shell, HSBC, PwC, GSK and Unilever are headquartered in the centre of London and offer a range of internship programs providing an easy entry to working in large enterprises – in contrast to applying for a job the traditional way.
+Popular companies such as Apple, Google, Shell, HSBC, PwC, GSK and Unilever are headquartered in the centre of London and offer a range of internship programs providing easy entry to working in large enterprises – in contrast to applying for a job the traditional way.